jDelille/fretify/README.md

 This website was made possible thanks to <a href="https://github.com/tonaljs/tonal">Tonal.js</a>  and <a href="https://github.com/Tonejs/Tone.js/">Tone.js</a>.

 ## Fretboard Controls
-- Highlight root notes, triad notes, and powerchord notes.
+- Highlight root notes, triad notes, and power chord notes.
 - Change the amount of frets shown.
 - View the CAGED system positions.
 - Change the fretboard tuning.